gsdriver/blackjack-strategy/README.md

     offerInsurance:true,        // Is insurance offered
-    numberOfDecks:6,            // Number of decks in play maxSplitHands:4,            // Max number of hands you can have due to splits strategyComplexity:"basic"  // basic, advanced, or exactComposition (see below) }
+    numberOfDecks:6,            // Number of decks in play maxSplitHands:4,            // Max number of hands you can have due to splits strategyComplexity:"simple" // simple, advanced, or exactComposition (see below) }
 ```

 The `strategyComplexity` field determines how closely Basic Strategy is followed in making a recommendation.
-In the case of "basic," a basic set of easier-to-remember rules are followed (for example "always split 8s").
+In the case of "simple," a basic set of easier-to-remember rules are followed (for example "always split 8s").
 In the case of "advanced," Basic Stategy is followed even in more advanced edge-cases (for example, surrender a pair of 8s against a dealer ace if the dealer hits soft 17).
 In the case of "exactComposition," certain rules are followed based on the exact make-up of the player's hand (for example, in single deck surrender a hand with a 10 and a 7 against a dealer ace if the dealer hits soft 17, but don't surrender other types of 17-value hands).

 Some example cases: